Try pairing with the mobile using the steps mentioned, if this doesn't work proceed with the next step

 Try pairing the watch after restarting your mobile device.

-If the issue still persists, Re-install the Noisefit app, then re-pairs the watch with your phone.
+- If the issue still persists, Re-install the NoiseFit app, then re-pair the watch with your phone.

 - Turn on Bluetooth and GPS on your phone and grant the Location permission for the NoiseFit app.

 - Open the NoiseFit app and check to see if your watch can connect automatically.